 Kabbalah

 Daleth is the fourth Hebrew letter, numerical value 4.
-One of seven Double Letters, governing Wisdom and Folly (Sefer Yetzirah).
-The Luminous Intelligence of Path 14 connects Chokmah (divine Wisdom, the primordial masculine) to Binah (divine Understanding, the primordial feminine) — the Sacred Marriage at the summit of the Tree.
-This is the Yichud (divine union) that precedes all manifestation.
-Binah is called Ama (the dark sterile mother) before Daleth opens; Aima (the bright fertile mother) once the path of Venus carries the seed of Chokmah across.
+One of the seven Double Letters in Sefer Yetzirah, its pair of qualities is Wisdom and Folly — Venus illuminates when she opens the door, intoxicates when she seals it.
+The Luminous Intelligence of Path 14 connects Chokmah (divine Wisdom, primordial masculine flash) to Binah (divine Understanding, primordial feminine womb) — the supreme Yichud at the summit of the Tree.
+In Zoharic language, Binah is called Ama (the dark sterile mother) before Daleth opens; Aima (the bright fertile mother) once the Venusian path carries the seed of Chokmah across.
+The letter Daleth means "door" — and this is the cosmic door: the opening through which pure Wisdom becomes the Understanding that can bear it.
+The Nogah (brilliance) attributed to Venus in Kabbalistic angelology shines here at its highest register, where beauty is not aesthetic but ontological — the radiance of the Supernal marriage illuminating all lower worlds.

 Tarot